 An addict may be at greater risk of a barbiturate overdose if he relapses after a period of abstinence.
 With prolonged use of the drug, our bodies build up a tolerance, requiring more and more of the substance to reach the desired effect.
 When someone who has built up a tolerance stops taking the drug and has a period of abstinence, that tolerance diminishes.
 If the addict then decides to return to using, the body will not be able to handle the same amount of the drug as it did at the peak of usage.
 This causes shock to the body and can lead to a barbiturate overdose.

-If you suspect that someone has overdosed on barbiturates, you must call 911.
+If a person suspects that someone has overdosed on barbiturates, one must call 911.
 Make sure to inform a medical professional about any other drugs the person might have ingested along with barbiturates.
 Usually, knowing the drugs the victim took can help doctors plan a proper treatment.

 Stay with the person until medical help arrives.
-It is incredibly helpful if you can answer the questions:
+Answering the following questions can help the medical workers to manage overdose more accurately:

 - What drugs were used?